-And it is for good reasons that drag queens who pass on their experiences to younger individuals call their protégées “drag children” – an alternative family structure so to speak, a safe space in which identity conflicts can be resolved and where everyday familial pressures fade into the background, at least for the evening!
+Against this background, the drag queen shows assume even greater political and social relevance.
+They provide the opportunity to exchange experiences with others as well as to lend support and be supported.
+And it is for good reasons that drag queens who pass on their experiences of performing and styling tips to younger individuals call their protégées ‘drag kids – an alternative family structure so to speak, a safe space in which identity conflicts can be resolved and where every day familial pressures fade into the background, at least for the evening/

 Despite the provocative character of the drag scene, the performances primarily revolve around mutual support and living out one’s own identity within a tolerant environment.
 In view of the rejection of the drag queen scene by the majority of the population, it appears even more impressive that it has resisted the influence of these negative attitudes.
 Instead, it stands for tolerance and respect and does so in a peaceful manner.
 This fundamentally positive attitude that breaks away from heteronormative and discriminatory social structures is most aptly summarised by Lady Gaga, an icon of the Lebanese drag scene, in her song “Born this Way” when she sings: “Don’t be a drag, just be a queen!”

 Translated from the German by Christine F.G.
 Kollmar